spamguardai/.github/profile/README.md

 6. **Client-side decryption & classification**
    The client decodes and decrypts the score using the secret key and classifies the result as **spam** or **not spam**.

+   > 💡 **Why not use the sigmoid function?**
+   > This model performs binary classification, where the classification decision depends only on whether the probability is above or below 0.5.
+   > Therefore, it's not necessary to explicitly compute the probability using the sigmoid function — we can directly use the raw linear output `z` (before applying sigmoid) to make the decision.
+   >
+   > In a homomorphic encryption (HE) setting, approximating the sigmoid function is computationally expensive and introduces loss of precision due to its non-linearity and division operations.
+   >
+   > ⚙️ Instead of applying an expensive sigmoid approximation, we simply interpret the encrypted result based on whether `z > 0` (not spam) or `z ≤ 0` (spam).

 ---

 ## 📁 Technologies Used